SAP/terraform-provider-btp/docs/resources/subaccount_subscription.md

 page_title: "btp_subaccount_subscription Resource - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Subscribes to a multitenant application from a subaccount.
+  Subscribes a subaccount to a multitenant application.
   Custom or partner-developed applications are currently not supported.
   Tip:
   You must be assigned to the subaccount admin role.